[Minor revision–posted 1/27/23 (replaces 2/13/18 edition)]

-PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to implement the state of Texas Vehicle Fleet Management Plan, as developed in accordance with Government Code, Section 2171.104, and to establish the procedures to be followed when purchasing or leasing new or previously owned motor vehicles.
+PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to implement the State of Texas Vehicle Fleet Management Plan, as developed in accordance with Government Code, Sections 2171.104–2171.105, and to establish the procedures to be followed when purchasing or leasing new or previously owned motor vehicles.

-REVIEW: This OP will be reviewed in September of odd-numbered years by the Managing Director of Procurement Services with substantive revisions forwarded to the Assistant Vice President for Operations, the Assistant Vice President for Financial Affairs and Controller, and the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in September of odd-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Associate Vice President for Operations, the Associate Vice President for Financial & Business Services, and the Senior Vice President for Administration & Finance and Chief Financial Officer (SVPAF/CFO).

-This policy will apply when purchasing or leasing all types of new or previously owned motor vehicles for a period of 12 months or longer, regardless of the source of funds.
+This policy will apply when purchasing or leasing all types of new or previously owned motor vehicles for a period of twelve (12) months or longer, regardless of the source of funds.

 This policy is applicable to all vehicles managed by TTU Vehicle Fleet Management, regardless of whether they are classified as Texas Tech University System or Texas Tech University.

-Vehicle purchases/leases must comply with OP 72.09, Purchase of Goods and Services.
+Vehicle procurements/leases must comply with OP 72.09, Procurement of Goods and Services.